AGES AND AGES

 YouTube

 Weirdly, it was during these times of channeling thoughts into songs that I found myself gravitating to big box stores with no intention of buying anything.
-This might seem like a non-sequitur - but these places were a calming backdrop to a mind that hadn’t been untangled yet.
-Something about the sterility of the big box store -their utter neutrality and aggressive dedication to the bland and basic.
-These places were a blank and empty canvas for me to cycle through ideas until a line or a hook, or even a whole song came out.
-I walked through their aisles for a long stretch of months.
+This might seem like a non-sequitur, but these places were a calming backdrop to a mind that hadn’t been untangled yet.
+Something about the sterility of the big box store—their utter neutrality and aggressive dedication to the bland and basic—were a blank and empty canvas for me to cycle through ideas until a line or a hook, or even a whole song came out.
+I walked through their aisles for a long stretch of months, my thoughts only interrupted by the kind inquiries of the stores’ employees.
 “Can I help you find anything?”
-I want to find a state of mind I haven’t been in (Inspiration).
+I want to find a state of mind I haven’t been in (“Inspiration”).
 “What is it you’re looking for?”
-I don’t know what I want, all I know is that I want it to be real and I wanna feel amazing (Feel Amazing).
+I don’t know what I want, all I know is that I want it to be real and I wanna feel amazing (“Feel Amazing”).
 “How are you doing today?”
 Fine thanks and you.

 We recorded mostly at Trash Treasury and partly at our own studio, Friendly Ghost.
-In either case, the studio was like a friendly fallout shelter for all of us to have fun and try things and be freaks.
-It was a lovely experience, consisting of Rob Oberdorfer (bass), Evan Railton (drums), and me - Tim Perry (guitar and vocals).
-Someone who was also instrumental during the second phase of recording, was Mira Stanley.
-I met Mira on a co-write we did over zoom and was in awe of her voice.
-We were working a lot at that time on our own material, but I asked if she would like to come and contribute her vocals to the Ages record.
-She drove all the way from Nashville to make it happen, and immediately fit right in.
-So much, in fact, that she now lives in Portland and is a card-carrying member of the band.
+In either case, the studio was like a friendly shelter for all of us (myself on guitar and vocals, Rob Oberdorfer on bass, and Evan Railton on drums) to have fun, try things, and be freaks.
+But through the second phase of recording, an additional connection was made that helped Fine Thanks and You reach its completed shape.
+I met Mira Stanley during a co-write we did over Zoom and was immediately in awe of her voice.
+We were initially working on our own separate material, but I asked if she would lend her vocals to this new Ages and Ages record.
+To my delight, she drove all the way from Nashville to make it happen.
+She fit into the fold so well that she has since relocated to Portland and is now a full-fledged member of the band.

 Photo Credit: James Rexroad